Case Study

 Run your remote studio backgrounds on Juuno.

-Whether you're managing remote contributor studios for a national news network, a college sports show, or a corporate broadcast — Juuno and the Amazon Signage Stick give you centralized control without the cost of enterprise signage hardware.
+If you're managing remote contributor studios — whether for a national news network, a college sports show, or a corporate broadcast — Juuno and the Amazon Signage Stick give you centralized control without the cost of enterprise signage hardware.